Sushil211/inference-performance-engineering/README.md

 This repository contains a series of controlled experiments designed to understand the physical limits of Large Language Model inference and develop strategies to improve throughput, latency stability, and hardware utilization.

-The project focuses on the core engineering question: **Why do LLM inference systems slow down—and how can we design schedulers and memory managers that keep them stable under load?**
+The project focuses on the core engineering question:
+**Why do LLM inference systems slow down and how can we design schedulers and memory managers that keep them stable under load?**

 ## Experiment Roadmap